keleustes/blog/content/cluster-api/_index.en.md

   - How much of Promenade is still relevant. cluster-api indeed helping to save the kubeadm token into configmaps to help machine to join.
   - Can kustomize be used to build the cluster-api MachineList and Cluster CRDs from Airship Site definitions.

+{{% notice warning %}}
-- This is not a "replacement" for airship drydock.
-This POC merely aims to highlight the potential advantages and pitfall in going in that direction.
+This is not a "replacement" for airship drydock.
+This POC merely aims to highlight the potential advantages and pitfalls in going in that direction.
+{{% /notice %}}

 ## Lessons Learned